abenkoula71/indian-food-react/README.md

 The page will reload if you
 You will also see any lint error
 Launches the test runner in the intractive
-See the section about [run
+See the section about [ru
 It correctly bundles React in produconode and optie b f The build is minifie
 Your app is read to behu.o/eate-rc-ap/doc/deplyment) formoe irmat